IHG Credit Card Reviews

 IHG Credit Card Reviews: Card Earning Rates

-• Up to 26x at IHG hotels (10x from the card, up to 10x for being an IHG Rewards member, and up to 6x from Platinum status, which comes with the card)
+• Earn up to 26x total points per $1 spent when you stay at an IHG hotel.
+(10x from the card, up to 10x for being an IHG Rewards member, and up to 6x from Platinum status, which comes with the card)

 • Travel